Satyarth29/PerksPal/README.md

 Calculate rewards for each customer per month and total.

-RESTful endpoints for creating and managing customers and transactions.
+RESTful's endpoints for creating and managing customers and transactions.

 Global exception handling for robust error management.

 ### Technologies Used

-Java 17
+* Java 17

-Spring Boot
+* Spring Boot

-Spring Data JPA
+* Spring Data JPA

-MySQL
+* MySQL

-JUnit 5
+* JUnit 5

-Mockito
+* Mockito

 ### Getting Started